Southern Russia

-The spacious valleys of South Russia can give satisfaction to the most fastidious birdwatchers and travelers.
+The spacious valleys of South Russia can will gi9ve plenty of interest to even the most demanding birdwatchers and travellers.
 Here you can enjoy the Russian steppes, which are most attractive in spring.
-At this time they looks like an unbroken carpet of flowers.
-The largest and most beautiful European river – the Volga – flows through the region.
-It is a draw for a number of waterfowls and waterside birds.
-Herons, Ducks and Gulls all breed on reed-covered river channels.
-Pelicans can be found on the lakes near the Caspian Sea Shore.
-The Steppe avifauna is, of course, different.
-Here you can find such interesting species as Steppe Eagle, Serpent Eagle, Demoiselle Crane and Little Bustard.
+At this time, they look like an unbroken carpet of flowers.
+The largest and arguably the most beautiful European river – the Volga – flows through the region with its lakes, wetlands and magnificent delta.

 Top Sites